wizards-are-cool/kagi-gruv-css/README.md

 # kagi-gruv-css
-Dark Gruvbox CSS style for the paid Kagi search engine.
+Dark Gruvbox CSS style for Kagi.

 ## How to Install